microsoft/ivy/doc/proving.md

 =============================

 Thus far, proof developments have been presented in order.
-That is, judgements occur in the file in the order in which they are admitted to the proof context.
+That is, judgments occur in the file in the order in which they are admitted to the proof context.

 In practice, this strict ordering can be inconvenient.
 For example,